What is Ansible – Advantages and Disadvantages

 It provides a versatile platform for automating various IT operations tasks.

-Docker is specifically designed for containerization and focuses on packaging and running applications inside containers.
+Docker is designed for containerization, focusing on packaging and running applications inside containers.

 It abstracts away the underlying infrastructure and provides a consistent environment for running applications across different platforms.